bitovi/bitops/docs/plugins.md

 Creating a plugin is easy, you only need 3 files:
 * `install.sh` - This script is called during plugin installation (docker build time).
 It should be used to install any dependencies needed for your plugin to function
 * `deploy.sh` - The main entrypoint for your plugin
-* `bitops.schema.yaml` - Allows users to pass parameters in to your plugin For more information, you can look at our sample plugin repo that prints your name and favorite color! https://github.com/bitovi/bitops-sample-plugin.git
+* `bitops.schema.yaml` - Allows users to pass parameters in to your plugin using a `bitops.config.yaml` (https://bitovi.github.io/bitops/configuration-base/)
+For more information, you can look at our sample plugin repo that prints your name and favorite color! https://github.com/bitovi/bitops-sample-plugin.git